SoCFPGA-learning/SoCKit/Mister/README.md

 step 4) Download SD-Installer-Win64_MiSTer latest release and install to the SD Card

 If you are using Linux, use this installer [script]( ./MiSTerSD-linux.sh ) instead of the .exe file.

+`sudo ./MiSTerSD-linux.sh sdX    `     where sdX is your sdcard device

 In this step do not update the menu.rbf as it did not work for me.
 You can update the MiSTer binary.